darranl/native-java-experiments/Readme.md

 This repository contains a set of simple projects to experiment with Java interacting with native code.

+A blog post describing this project can be found on my [https://lofthouse.dev](https://lofthouse.dev/2025/03/29/beginning-native-java-development/) site.

 # Projects

 This repository uses the following projects: